37 Different Types of Wasps in Georgia

 by cotinis is licensed under CC BY-NC-SA 2.0

-Thread-waisted wasps, or Eremnophila aureonotata, are a species of wasps native to Georgia.
+Thread-waisted wasps, or Eremnophila aureonotata, are species native to Georgia.

-They are small, black, and yellow wasps that get their name from their thin, threadlike waist.
+Small, black, and yellow wasps get their name from their thin, threadlike waist.

 These wasps can be seen flying around wooded areas during the summer months.